-The Marxan Connect app is a Graphical User Interface (GUI) designed to help conservation practitioners include “connectivity” in their protected area network planning.
+The Marxan Connect application is designed to help conservation practitioners include “connectivity” in their protected area network planning.
 The term “connectivity” has a variety of definitions (e.g., larval connectivity, genetic connectivity, landscape connectivity) and protected area networks can be optimized for various connectivity objectives.
-The app is intended to guide conservation practitioners to preprocess and prepare connectivity data for inclusion in the widely-used decision-support tool, Marxan.
+The application is intended to guide conservation practitioners to preprocess and prepare connectivity data for inclusion in Marxan, the most widely-used decision-support tool for conservation planning.

 This hands-on technical course is tailored for conservation practitioners, academics, and decision-makers interested in learning more about connectivity and how it can be incorporated in protected area network planning using Marxan Connect.
-Through a series of in-class presentations and hands-on exercises, course participants will gain the basic knowledge and skills necessary to preprocess connectivity data, run Marxan, and interpret results within the app.
+The objective of this course is to enable trainees to gain a better understanding of connectivity concepts and data, along with the basic knowledge and skills required to set up and run Marxan Connect.

 Topics covered in this course include: